MysterionRise/lingua-gap-fill/README.md

 LinguaGapFill is an innovative linguistic study tool aimed at examining and improving the process of language acquisition.
 It utilizes a method similar to the Masked Language Model approach, where participants are required to fill in missing words in sentences, providing a unique insight into how humans learn new languages

-### Need to support auto-generate of questionnaire from Excel/CSV spreadsheet with timing of the answers

 ### How to run

 ```